squirrelphp/queries/README.md

 All except the last two return a builder object which helps you easily create a query and get the results.
 Compared to DBInterface you do not have to remember what data can be contained in a structured query - your IDE will suggest whatever is available.
 You can also have a look at the builder objects themselves - they are all very short.

-It is almost easiest to just try it out yourself - in the background DBBuilder converts the query into a structured query to pass to DBInterface.

-There are some examples below for each of the 6 builder functions:
+Looking at some examples should make the usage quite clear - here are some for each of the 6 builder functions:

 ### Count